keeinlev/SpikeStats/README.md

 <!--<h2>(skip to Functions section for a detailed look at the inner functions of the program)</h2>-->

 <p>SpikeStats is a Python program I wrote in high school using the TkInter GUI library and
-CSV library that heavily facilitated the process of jotting stats for our chool volleyball team.</p>
+CSV library that heavily facilitated the process of jotting stats for our school volleyball team.</p>

 ![appScreenshot](/screenshots/entiress.png/)